top of page

 kat_edited.jpg

-Katherine Doyle, P.A.T.H Certified Instructor & Saturday Barn Manager
+Katherine (Kat) Doyle, P.A.T.H Certified Instructor & Saturday Barn Staff

 I began volunteering at HORSEPOWER in 2019 as a leader, sidewalker or barn helper after I graduated from Western Carolina, it quickly became my favorite place and I joined the staff in 2020.
 Since then I have completed my PATH Intl.
 Instructor Certification and teach classes on Thursdays and Saturdays as well as run barn on Saturdays.
 I have been riding most of my life and HORSEPOWER has allowed me to put my love of horses to a bigger purpose.